tawnkramer/CarND-LaneLines-P1/writeup_template.md

 My pipeline consisted of 7 steps.
 First, I converted the images to grayscale, blured slightly with gaussian blur, and ran a canny threshold to calculate the derivatives of the edge gradients.
 Then I masked a region of interest from the bottom corners to a vanishing point near the camera horizon and used this to remove edges from consideration.
 After that I used the HoughLinesP transformation to convert and find line segments in Hough space using polar coordinates.
 After seperating the left and right sloped lines, I sampled them into bins of points.
 Then I ran linear regression to find the best fit lines through those points.
 I encapsulated this into a python class LaneDetector.

+I had to add a few filters to help ignore spurious input.
+I ignore lines that are near horizontal.
+I also ignore positive slopped lines when they are on the right half of the image, and negatively slopped lines when they are on the left half.
+This helps to cull out noise and adds to line stability.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by using the LaneDetector class to process the image and produce the needed output.

 Here's an example output from a single frame.
 The dots are the results of lines found in the image and are sampled to produce the final bold line: